davestephens/ansible-nas/docs/applications/ddns-updater.md

 Homepage: <https://github.com/qdm12/ddns-updater>

-DDNS Updater is a lightweight universal DDNS Updater with Docker and web UI.
+DDNS Updater is a container to update DNS records periodically with WebUI for many DNS providers.
 Check the homepage for the list of 30+ providers it supports.

 ## Usage